All Products

 driver: stdlogplugin.csi.alibabacloud.com

-3. Grant the sidecar container access to the ConfigMap.
+3. You can authorize the sidecar container to access the ConfigMap.

-If the application pod and the ConfigMap are in different namespaces, you must use a SidecarSetResourceBinding to grant the injected sidecar container access to the ConfigMap.
+If the application pod and ConfigMap are in different namespaces, you must explicitly authorize the sidecar container injected into the application pod to access the ConfigMap using SidecarSetResourceBinding.

 kubectl apply -f sidecarset-resourcebinding.yaml

-The following example `sidecarset-resourcebinding.yaml` file deploys an application pod to the default namespace.
-Because the ConfigMap is in the kube-system namespace, authorization is required.
+The sidecarset-resourcebinding.yaml content is as follows.
+This example plans to deploy the application pod in the default namespace, while the ConfigMap is in the kube-system namespace.
+Therefore, authorization is required.

-# Authorize filebeat-sidecarset so that pods matched by the SidecarSet can access the filebeat-config ConfigMap in the kube-system namespace.
+# Authorizes filebeat-sidecarset.
+Pods matching the SidecarSet can access the filebeat-config ConfigMap in the kube-system namespace.

 apiVersion: sidecarset.alibabacloud.com/v1alpha1